stratosphereips/StratosphereLinuxIPS/docs/flowalerts.md

 Then whenever slips sees the same IP using another SSH client, it compares the stored SSH versions with the current SSH versions

 If they are different, slips generates an alert

+## Incompatible CN

+Zeek logs each Certificate CN in ssl.log

+When slips enccounters a cn that claims to belong to any of Slips supported orgs (Google, Microsoft, Apple or Twitter) Slips checks if the destination address or the destination server name belongs to these org.

+If not, slips generates an alert.